sam-hearst/Comic-collection/README.md

-- Creating the search bar logic querying for all the database information was definitely one of toughest implementations.
+Creating the search bar logic querying for all the database information was one of toughest implementations.
-- Using AJAX to create a dynamic and responsive UI for the Website was one of the challenges we accomplished on this project.
 <p>&nbsp;</p>

 ## Obstacles